Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

 \subsubsection{Moving from heuristic to the proof of Theorem~\ref{mt.one point limit shape}}

 Now we sketch the actual arguments we develop to establish Theorem~\ref{mt.one point limit shape} (similar arguments, though with some technical complications, suffice for Theorem~\ref{mt.two-point limit shape} on the two-point limit shape as well but we do not discuss this).
+Again we stick to the zero temperature case.

 Let us focus on proving the shape of the top curve is $\tri$ on the \emph{left} side of 0 only, i.e., in $[-\theta^{1/2},0]$; the argument for the right side will clearly be symmetric.